Integral $p$-adic non-abelian Hodge theory for small representations

 Inspired by Theorem \ref{Thm-DI}, we make the following conjecture, which can be viewed as an analogue of Deligne--Illusie decomposition with coefficients in small $\OXp$-representations. \begin{conj} Keep assumptions in Theorem \ref{Thm-IntegralSimpson}.
-Then for any $a$-small $\OXp$-representation $\calL$ with induced Higgs bundle $(\calH,\theta_{\calH})$, the natural morphism in Corollary \ref{Cor-IntegralSimpson} induces a quasi-isomorphism
+Then for any $a$-small $\OXp$-representation $\calL$ with induced Higgs bundle $(\calH,\theta_{\calH}:\calH\to \calH\otimes\rho\widehat \Omega^1_{\frakX}(-1))$, denote by $r$ the nilpotent length of $(\zeta_p-1)\theta_{\calH}$ modulo $p$, and then the natural morphism in Corollary \ref{Cor-IntegralSimpson} induces a quasi-isomorphism